 This legislation is very important for all NN Chapters.
 The people are the grassroots and chapters represent them.
 It is critical for chapters to receive CARES Act funds to address the needs at the local level.
 CARES Act funds will enable chapters to prepare for the upcoming winter and to provide essential and critical services for its community members during this pandemic.
 I respectfully request all delegates and the OPVP to support this legislation.
-Thank you, Tse Si Ani Chapter President Yvonne Murphy
+Thank you, Tse Si Ani Chapter President Yvonne Murphy WARNING: External email.
+Please verify sender before opening attachments or clicking on links.

-Mexican Water Chapter <mexicanwater@navajochapters.org>
+Mexican Water Chapter < mexicanwater@navajochapters.org >